Risky iPhone Ultra would need to make a huge statement

 “At this point, it’s unclear how that top-of-the-line model would be different, but it will probably offer further camera improvements, a faster chip and perhaps an even larger display,” Gurman wrote.
 “There also may be more future-forward features, such as finally dropping the charging port.”

-That probably wouldn’t cut it.
+That probably wouldn’t cut it either.
 It’s not entirely clear a port-free iPhone is even a desired feature for iPhone owners, given the ubiquity of the current charging ecosystem and potential awkwardness of taking it away.

 A grand redesign?